6 Mistakes That Look Dumb In Email

 I’ve never known anyone who actually tried to put all of his or her message in the subject line.
 Unless the person is a total novice at sending emails, I don’t think he or she will make that mistake.
 One of my pet peeves in email is reading one that has no proper case and no punctuation marks.
 It makes the message seem less important.

-@Julie - You are luck to not know anyone who tries to put their entire message in the subject.
+@Julie – You are lucky to not know anyone who tries to put their entire message in the subject.
 I see this over and over again.
 It always baffles me, but it happens frequently enough that I know it isn’t a fluke.

 @Aaron - The backgrounds can be pretty annoying–especially when they don’t render correctly on your computer.
 I usually suggest that people keep their email formated as simply as possible so it has the greatest chance of looking correct for the recipient.
 Things have improved a bit.
 Most email clients support html now, but it is still worth avoiding unless it really adds to your message.